 Why Flat Magic Penetration?

 The items listed all focus on flatly reducing magic penetration to targets.
-Malady, Abyssal Scepter, Caustic Spittle, and
+Malady, Abyssal Mask, Caustic Spittle, and

 give a TON of magic resist reduction.
 Isn't that a waste?